ubco-mds-2024/DATA_551_police_deaths/team-contract.md

 - Team members should notify the group in advance about unavailable times (e.g., evenings or weekends).

 ## Updates
-The team work contract will be stored in a file named `team-contract.md` in the project root and updated only with the consensus of all team members.
+The team work contract will be updated only with the consensus of all team members.